moment/momentjs.com/source/docs/parsing/is-valid.md

 This can be useful when getting things like the 150th day of the year, or the 500th minute in a day, however, it can be problematic when trying to parse user input.

-`moment.fn.isValid()` was added to check if the input for a moment is actually valid input.
+`moment.fn.isValid()` was added to check if the input for a moment is a valid date.

+**Note:** It is not intended to be used to validate that the input string matches the format string.
+Because the strictness of format matching can vary depending on the application and business requirements, this sort of validation is not included in moment.js.

+Instead, `isValid` answers questions like "Does March 32nd exist?" and "Does February 29th 2011 exist?".

 ```javascript
 moment("2011-10-10", "YYYY-MM-DD").isValid(); // true